microscaler/BRRTRouter/README.md

 ### 🔭 Performance Vision

-Build the fastest, most predictable OpenAPI-native router in Rust — capable of **millions of requests per second**, entirely spec-driven, and friendly to coroutine runtimes.
+Build the fastest, most predictable OpenAPI-native router in Rust — capable of **thousands of requests per second**, entirely spec-driven, and friendly to coroutine runtimes.

-> **Goal: 100K route matches/sec on a single-core**, with sub-millisecond latency (excluding handler execution cost).
+> **Goal: 10K route matches/sec on a four-core host**, with sub-millisecond latency (excluding handler execution cost).

 ---